Completion phase - PhD Programme in Medicine and Health Sciences

 Based on the submitted thesis and any additional material, the evaluation committee may recommend the candidate to make minor revisions before the committee submits its final report.

-The committee's report should conclude whether the doctoral work is worthy of being defended for the PhD degree or not.
+The committee's report should recommend whether the doctoral work is worthy of being defended for the PhD degree or not.
+The committee may also recommend minor revisions before making a final recommendation.

-The evaluation committee submits the report to the Faculty.
-The Faculty will forward the report to the candidate by e-mail as soon as possible.
+The assessment committee's recommendation is addressed to the faculty.
+The faculty will forward the recommendation to the candidate by e-mail as soon as possible.
+The candidate is given a deadline of up to ten days to submit written comments.

 Guidelines for evaluation